GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Statistics

-Fig. \ref{fig:note_histogram} shows the note histogram of GiantMIDI-Piano.
-In total, there are 34,504,873 transcribed notes.
+Fig. \ref{fig:note_histogram} shows the note histogram of the curated GiantMIDI-Piano dataset.
+There are 24,253,495 transcribed notes.
 The horizontal axis shows the scientific pitch notations, which covers 88 notes on a modern piano from $ \text{A}_{0} $ to $ \text{C}_{8} $.
 Middle C is denoted as $ \text{C}_{4} $.
 We do not distinguish enharmonic notes, for example, a note $ \text{C}\sharp / \text{D}\flat $ is simply denoted as $ \text{C}\sharp $.
-Fig. \ref{fig:note_histogram} shows that the note histogram distributes according to a normal distribution, where the most played note is $ \text{G}_{4} $.
-There are more notes near the $ \text{G}_{4} $, and less notes far from $ \text{G}_{4} $.
+The white and black bars correspond to the white and black keys on a modern piano, respectively.
+Fig. \ref{fig:note_histogram} shows that the note histogram has a normal distribution.
+The most played note is $ \text{G}_{4} $.
+There are more notes close to $ \text{G}_{4} $ and less notes far from $ \text{G}_{4} $.
 The most played notes are within the octave between $ \text{C}_{4} $ and $ \text{C}_{5} $.
 White keys are being played more often than black keys.

-Fig. \ref{fig:note_mean_std} shows the note distribution of top 100 composers from Fig. \ref{fig:composer_works_num}.
-Fig. \ref{fig:note_mean_std} shows that the most played notes of composers are within $ \text{C}_{4} $ and $ \text{C}_{5} $.
-The shades show the one standard deviation area of note distributions.
-Tomás Luis de Victoria has the lowest average pitch of notes of $ \text{B}_{3} $, whose works are mostly choir pieces played by a piano.
-Carl Czerny has the highest average pitch of notes of $ \text{G}\sharp_{4} $.
-To further visualize the note distribution of different composers, Fig. \ref{fig:selected_composers_note_histogram} visualizes the note histogram of three composers from different eras, including J. S. Bach, Beethoven and Liszt.
-Fig. \ref{fig:selected_composers_note_histogram} shows that the note range of J. S. Bach are mostly between $ \text{F}_{2} $ and $ \text{C}_{6} $ covering four octaves, corresponding to the note range of a conventional harpsichord.
-Fig. \ref{fig:selected_composers_note_histogram} shows that the note range of Beethoven are mostly between $ \text{F}_{1} $ and $ \text{C}_{7} $, wider than the note range of J. S. Bach.
-On the other hand, Liszt has the widest note range, which covers the whole note range of a modern piano.
+Fig. \ref{fig:selected_composers_note_histogram} visualizes the note histogram of three composers from different eras, including J. S. Bach, Beethoven, and Liszt.
+The note range of J. S. Bach is mostly between $ \text{C}_{2} $ and $ \text{C}_{6} $ covering four octaves, which is consistent with the note range of a conventional harpsichord or organ.
+The note range of Beethoven is mostly between $ \text{F}_{1} $ and $ \text{C}_{7} $ covering five and a half octaves.
+The note range of Liszt is the widest, covering the whole range of a modern piano.